Visiting Policies |

 The nursing staff works with the doctors and other health care team members to provide care for your loved one.
 At the time of admission into the ICU/CCU units, your nurse will help explain the necessary treatment.
 Members of the nursing staff are on duty 24 hours a day.

 The doctors will be in touch with you about your loved one.
-They may contact you in the waiting area, in the ICC/CCU units or by telephone.
+They may contact you in the waiting area, in the ICU/CCU units or by telephone.
 Because of emergencies, surgeries and other delays, your doctors may not be able to make rounds at the same time each day.

 The doctor may require assistance from other physicians specializing in various areas of expertise, such as lungs, heart, etc.

-Social workers and other hospital staff are available to help with other concerns about hospitalization, further treatment, financial issues, care of patient after discharge, etc. Your patient representative will help you contact the right source for assistance.
+Social workers and other hospital staff are available to help with other concerns about hospitalization, further treatment, financial issues, care of patient after discharge, etc. Your patient representative or volunteer will help you contact the right source for assistance.

 Terms You May Hear